rmoraes92/todo-mash/README.md

 # TODO with MASH

-A web based todo app using the mash stack - mauld axum sqlx htmx
+A web based todo app using the mash stack - maud axum sqlx htmx

 ## Screenshots